MikeSpa/nft-marketplace-vyper/README.md

 Generic ERC-721 token

 ### MarketCoin
-ERC-20 token for the marketplace.
+Custom  ERC-20 token for the marketplace.
 User buying and selling NFT on the marketplace are rewarded with MarketCoin token.
+Can be use to mint MarketNFT.

 ### MarketNFT
-Custom ERC-721 token for the marketplace, user can buy it on the marketplace with Marketcoin instead of ETH.
-Can also be buy/sell like a regular ERC-721 token.
+Custom ERC-721 token for the marketplace, user can mint it on the marketplace with Marketcoin instead of ETH.
+Once minted, can also be buy/sell on any marketplace like a regular ERC-721 token.

 ## Test
 All contract have tests written in python with pytest.